Learning to Be Healthy After Struggling with EDNOS

 Also, pay close attention to your body and what it really wants.
 When is it hungry?
 When is it full?
 What is it craving?
 Don’t deprive your body of what it wants.
 Instead, give it what it craves – in moderation.
 Listen to your body when it is full and had enough.
 It will not steer you wrong.

 Be curious, try new things, including new forms of exercise.
-If you used to run, maybe try swimming, hiking, or yoga instead.
+If you used to run, maybe try swimming, hiking, or stretching instead.
 Try something you have always wanted to try, but never have.
 You have created a new identity for yourself, let God guide this new identity along and find something that you truly enjoy now.
 Something outdoors can be very refreshing, and exercise can be very spiritual; it doesn’t have to be linked to old habits.

 More importantly, however, a therapist will be able to help you with the negative self talk that is going on.
 This is often a sign that something more is happening with us than we may realize.
 When we are struggling with other “stuff” in our lives, we have a tendency to reach for old habits; this is totally natural and “normal” (whatever that may be).
 Please seek out a therapist in your area.
 You have done such a great job; you don’t want to risk all you have accomplished.
 You may just need a little “check-up” to help you get back on track.